Italian, Spanish yields rise as ratings threat looms

-TOKYO The dollar eased on Wednesday with investors looking past an expected U.S. rate hike later in the day for clues on Federal Reserve policy for the rest of the year.

-LONDON Italian bond yields rose on Tuesday as the risk of sovereign rating downgrades across the euro zone kept markets on edge after steps towards fiscal integration failed to ease the debt crisis in the short term.
+LONDON Italian bond yields rose on Tuesday as markets fretted over the risk of sovereign rating downgrades across the euro zone after steps towards fiscal integration failed to ease the debt crisis in the short term.

-Longer-dated Spanish bonds also rose as riskier assets suffered due to the risk that rating agency Standard and Poor's could act on its warning over the region's debt ratings.
+Spanish bonds also underperformed relative to German debt as riskier assets suffered due to the risk that rating agency Standard and Poor's could act on its warning over the region's debt ratings.

 Measures to strengthen budget discipline agreed at a European Union summit last week were not seen as sufficient to ease immediate market worries over sovereign debt -- something only a huge financial backstop provided by the European Central Bank was seen likely to achieve.

-"Clearly investors have reassessed the EU agreement and the response of the sovereign ratings is at the forefront of investors' minds," said Nick Stamenkovic, strategist at RIA Capital Markets in Edinburgh.

-"Against that backdrop investors continue to shift away from the likes of Italy and Spain."
+"People are picking holes in the summit... it hasn't done anything major and we're looking out for some sort of ratings action sooner rather than later," a trader said.

-Both country's debt was likely to remain under pressure in the near term with bond sales later this week adding to pressure.
-However a reluctance to trade into the year-end and persistent ECB bond-buying intervention could delay any major sell-off, one trader said.
+Peripheral debt was likely to remain under pressure in the near term but reluctance to trade into the year-end and persistent ECB bond-buying intervention could delay any major sell-off, he added.

-Italy's 10-year yield rose 10.5 bps to 6.70 percent, but traders reported ECB buying in maturities up to 10 years which help yields off their highest levels.
-The Spanish equivalent was 2 bps higher at 5.83 percent and the cost of insuring against a default rose for both countries.
+Italy's 10-year yield rose 16 basis points on the day to 6.76 percent while the Spanish equivalent was 11 bps higher at 5.92 percent.

-Bund futures slipped 22 ticks to 136.60 but clung onto the majority of large gains made on Monday.
-Trading volumes were very light, with less than 200,000 futures contracts traded by midday -- under half the usual number.

 Analysts said further ratings downgrades were being priced into the market after Standard and Poor's warned last week that the ratings of 15 euro zone countries could be cut if leaders failed to strike a deal on how to solve the debt crisis.